openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Check abilities to assign multiple vNIC net01 and net02 to VM_1 .

  Check abilities to assign multiple vNIC net01 and net02 to VM_2.
- Send icmp ping from VM _1 to VM_2  and vice versa.VM_1 and VM_2 should be attached to multiple vNIC net01 and net02.
+ Send ICMP ping from VM _1 to VM_2  and vice versa.VM_1 and VM_2 should be attached to multiple vNIC net01 and net02.

 **Expected result**